Sanctuary of San Gerardo Maiella: Establishment of a shrine

 The most ancient documentation of a church at the present location of the sanctuary dates to the year 1200, where a church named Sancta Maria de Silere (in Latin) was administered by the then-Archdiocese of Conza.
 By the year 1527, the name of the church had changed to Santa Maria Mater Domini.
 By then, the small church had become popular among pilgrims from the Valle del Sele and surrounding area.
 In order to accommodate the pilgrims, boarding quarters were built around the church.
 In the year 1600, a well known as the Well of San Gerardo was built to provide for the church and pilgrims; this well was eventually incorporated into the new shrine built in 1973, and is visible next to the sacristy.

-In the 18th century, Saint Alphonsus Maria Liguori climbed to the top of the hill where the church was located to worship the Virgin Mary and was said to be so moved by its situation that he established a Redemptorist monastery in 1746 in order to care for the sanctuary.
+In the 18th century, Saint Alphonsus Maria Liguori climbed to the top of the hill where the church was located to pray to the Virgin Mary and was said to be so moved by its situation that he established a Redemptorist monastery in 1746 in order to care for the sanctuary.
 The monastery was designed by royal architect Pietro Cimafonte.
 Gerard Majella visited the sanctuary at the age of 7 with his mother, who was making a pilgrimage there and was moved by the statue of the Virgin Mary.
 Later, as a Redemptorist brother, Majella was assigned to the monastery in 1754, and died there on October 16, 1755.
 During the winter famine of 1755, Majella became known for rescuing the poor who appealed to him at the gates of the monastery.

 Following the beatification and canonization of Gerard Majella in 1893 and 1904, respectively, the number of pilgrims visiting his grave at the sanctuary increased dramatically, so much so that the Redemptorists considered expanding the small church dedicated to Santa Maria Mater Domini.
 On October 16, 1913, an expansion project was undertaken and completed with the consecration of the church on August 31, 1929, by the Archbishop of Naples, Cardinal Alessio Ascalesi.
 Pope Pius XI declared the church a minor basilica on February 18, 1930.
 A statue of the Madonna in the basilica was crowned in 1931 by Giulio Tommasi, the Archbishop of Conza and the Bishop of Sant'Angelo dei Lombardi, with a golden diadem that was given by the Vatican.